Oral & Maxillofacial Pathology Graduate Program

 International students should submit National Board Scores, if available, as Supplement Number 1 in the Graduate School application.

-International students are required to take the TOEFL exam, with a minimum total score of 550 and a minimum score of 50 in each section (internet-based TOEFL exam, with a minimum total score of 79 is acceptable as well).
+International students are required to take the TOEFL exam, with a minimum of 89 on the internet-based test, or the IELTS with a minimum score of 7.5.
 The exam score must be current (less than two years old).
 When registering for the test, you should indicate the University of North Carolina-Chapel Hill Graduate School (institution #5816) as a score recipient.
 The TOEFL test is administered by the Educational Testing Service (ETS), CN6151, Princeton, New Jersey 08541-6151.
 You should take the test no later than October to ensure that your score arrives by the application deadline.

 For additional information about the admissions process, please contact: